-As you will be selecting two further Key Stage 4 Option courses in a year's time, there is an opportunity for you to demonstrate through forthcoming Year 8 and Year 9 Milestone assessments that you have the academic ability to access a wider range of Key Stage 4 Option courses in Years 10 and 11.
-As outlined in the section above it is vital that students select Key Stage 3 Foundation courses that best prepare them for the KS4 Enrichment / BTEC or GCSE courses they are hoping to study in a years' time.
+As you will be selecting either one or two further Key Stage 4 Option courses in a year's time, there is an opportunity for you to demonstrate through forthcoming Year 8 and Year 9 Milestone assessments that you have the academic ability to access a wider range of Key Stage 4 Option courses in Years 10 and 11.
+As outlined in the KS3 Foundation Subjects section above, it is vital that students select Key Stage 3 Foundation courses that best prepare them for the KS4 Enrichment / BTEC or GCSE courses they are hoping to study in a years' time.